marciosantetti/website/content/about/header/index.md

 I'm happy that you are here!

 I am a Visiting Assistant Professor in the [Economics Department](https://www.skidmore.edu/economics/) at [Skidmore College](https://www.skidmore.edu/), in the beautiful Saratoga Springs, NY.
-I obtained my Ph.D. in Economics at the [University of Utah](https://www.utah.edu/) in 2022.
+I obtained my Ph.D. in Economics from the [University of Utah](https://www.utah.edu/) in 2022.

 My research interests include empirical investigations on (*i*) how technological progress influences the natural environment, specifically through energy use and greenhouse gas emissions, and (*ii*) how economic activity variables (e.g., capacity utilization, aggregate investment, and the employment rate) interact with price-distributive measures (e.g., the labor share of income and interest rates).
 You can check out my recent research pieces in [research](/publication).